Module 3: Program Clearinghouse

 Project Title: TeleEmergency Program and Center for Rural Emergency Services and

-rural Critical Access Hospitals and community hospitals and to train rural providers on trauma and
+Critical Access Hospitals and community hospitals and to train rural providers on trauma and emergency care.

 Greater Oregon Behavioral Health, Inc.